jamesclancy/SafeCardGame/README.md

 ### Wire up events to modify GameState
 ---

-These update to the gamestate will occur in the update function of the client Index.fs
+These updates to the gamestate will occur in the update function of the client Index.fs

-First I scofolded out the update function like:
+First I scaffolded out the update function like:

 ```
 let update (msg: Msg) (model: GameState): GameState * Cmd<Msg> =